Ipstenu/varnish-http-purge/readme.txt

 Stable tag: 4.6.6
 Requires PHP: 5.6

-Automatically empty Varnish Cache when content on your site is modified.
+Automatically empty proxy cached content when your site is modified.

 == Description ==

-<a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
-You install it in front of any server that speaks HTTP and configure it to cache the contents.
-This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.
+<strong>This plugin <em>does not</em> install nor configuring a cache proxy.
+It acts as an interface with such services.</strong>

+A common method of caching content for websites is via the use of reverse proxy caching.
+Common examples of this are <a href="https://www.varnish-cache.org/">Varnish</a> and <a href="">Nginx</a>.
+These systems allow a website to update content and have the visitor's experience cached without the need for complex plugins storing the files locally and using up diskspace.

+A reverse proxy cache is installed in front of a server and reviews requests.
+If the page being requested is already cached, it delivers the cached content.
+Otherwise it generates the page and the cache on demand.

-The Varnish HTTP Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
+The Proxy Cache Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
 This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.

-In addition, it provides debugging tools to help you determine how effective your site setup is with Varnish.
+In addition, it provides debugging tools to help you determine how effective is your site caching.
 In order to provide the most up to date compatibility information, this tool contacts a service hosted on DreamObjects.
 [Public information about this service is available on DreamObjects](https://varnish-http-purge.objects-us-east-1.dream.io/readme.txt).
-The service is <em>ONLY</em> accessed when using the Varnish Debugging tool to check if Caching is working properly.
+The service is <em>ONLY</em> accessed when using the Debugging tool to check if Caching is working properly.

 = How it Works =

-When content on a site is updated by WordPress, the plugin reaches out to the Varnish service with the URL of the page, requesting the cache be deleted.
+When content on a site is updated by WordPress, the plugin reaches out to the proxy cache service with the URL of the page, requesting the cache be deleted.

 Not all page are deleted from the cache on every change.
 For example, when a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge: